IBM-Blockchain-Archive/marbles/tutorial_part2.md

 We then feed this marble into our previously created `set_user` function and complete the trade.
 Lastly we close out the trade by removing it from the array of open trades.

-That’s it!
-Now we can call this cc code from our Node.js like we did in Part 1.
-Simply use `chaincode.invoke.open_trade(args)` in our server side JS to create the trade and `chaincode.invoke.perform_trade(args)` to close it out.
-This code can be found in `/utils/ws_part2.js`.

 The code above uses a function called `findMarble4Trade()`.
-Lets look at that in more detail.
+Let’s look at that in more detail.

 **findMarble4Trade()**